 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS No. 157").
 SFAS No. 157 defines fair value, establishes methods used to measure fair value and expands disclosure requirements about fair value measurements.
 SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal periods.
-In February 2008, the FASB issued FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement Under Statement 13, ("FSP FAS 157-1") and FASB Statement No. 157 ("FSP FAS 157-2").
+In February 2008, the FASB issued FASB Staff Position No. FAS 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement Under Statement 13, ("FSP FAS 157-1") and FASB Staff Position No. FAS 157-2, Effective Date of FASB Statement No. 157 ("FSP FAS 157-2").
 FSP FAS 157-1 clarifies the FASB position that SFAS No. 157 does not apply to the various accounting pronouncements that address fair value measurements of leases, with the exception of assets acquired and liabilities assumed in a business combination that would be subject to measurement requirements under SFAS 141 or SFAS 141R.
 FSP FAS 157-1 is effective upon the adoption of SFAS No. 157.
 FSP FAS 157-2 defers the effective date of SFAS No. 157 to fiscal years beginning after November 15, 2008, and interim periods within those fiscal years for all nonfinancial assets and nonfinancial liabilities.
-The partial adoption of SFAS No. 157 and FSP FAS 157-1 on January 1, 2009 is not expected to have a material impact on the Company's consolidated financial position, results of operations or cash flows.
+The adoption of SFAS No. 157, FSP FAS 157-2 and FSP FAS 157-2 on January 1, 2009 is not expected to have a material impact on the Company's consolidated financial position, results of operations or cash flows.

 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statement No. 115.
 SFAS No. 159 permits entities to choose to measure at fair value many financial instruments and certain other items at fair value that are not currently required to be measured.
 Unrealized gains and losses on items for which the fair value option has been elected are reported in earnings.
 SFAS No. 159 does not affect any existing accounting literature that requires certain assets and liabilities to be carried at fair value.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-The adoption of SFAS No. 159 on January 1, 2008 has not had a material impact on the Company's consolidated financial position, results of operations of cash flows.
+The adoption of SFAS No. 159 on January 1, 2008 is not expected to have a material impact on the Company's consolidated financial position, results of operations of cash flows.